prohippo/pyelly/README.txt

                    save integration testing script doTest properly
                    eliminate inconsistencies in integration testing keys
-                   improve output of unit test for generativeProcedure.py
+                   improve output of unit test for generativeProcedure.py 0.3  - 20apr2014  extend generative semantics to support new applications add UNITE, INTERSECT, COMPLEMENT, UNCAPITALIZE
+                   add QUEUE, UNQUEUE, SHOW
+                   replace DELETE ALL
+                   make STORE more efficient and generalize, fix bugs allow for initializing of global variables in grammar strengthen unit testing
+                   add querying application for integration testing

-Versions will always reflect changes in PyElly code, which may necessitate deleting and regenerating *.elly.bin files for correct operation.
+Versions will reflect changes in PyElly code, which may require deleting and regenerating *.elly.bin files for correct operation.
 Changes to PyElly example application files, unit testing input files, or documentation will leave version numbers unchanged.